hannenhalli-lab/CSI-TME/README.md

 1. Mine prognostic cell state interactions in a new large cohort

 ## Required input
-- Bulk gene expression data from a large cohort of cancer patients (Gene x Sample matrix)
+- Bulk gene expression data from a large cohort of cancer patients (Gene x Sample matrix).
+We recommend atleast 200 samples for sufficient statistical power.

 - Matching clinical data with atleast the following columns